gear-foundation/academy/docs/11-escrow-testing/testing.md

 ```

 Next, we'll send a message from the buyer's account using the
 [`Program::send_with_value`](https://docs.gear.rs/gtest/struct.Program.html#method.send_with_value) function instead of [`Program::send`](https://docs.gear.rs/gtest/struct.Program.html#method.send) function since we need to send a message with funds.
-However, the account balance is zero in the test node, so we need to modify it:
+However, the account balance is zero in the test node, so we'll modify it:

 ```rust title="tests/escrow_test.rs"
 sys.mint_to(BUYER, PRICE);